Your customer support inquiries are outgrowing your capacity?

 To make sure your knowledge base is helpful, write engaging support articles and review them frequently.
 This will ensure that all the information is up to date.
-You can also include onboarding video tutorials to show your customers how to use your product instead of just describing the process.
+You can also include onboarding video tutorials or presentation videos to show your customers how to use your product instead of just describing the process.
 It’s more helpful and adds an element of interactivity to your knowledge base.

 We did that to show our users how to edit their chatbot:

 Let’s put it this way—when a shopper hasn’t visited your page in a month, it’s probably worth checking in with them.
 You can automate your CRM to send them an email a month or two after not visiting your ecommerce.
 Proactive customer service can go a long way and win you back an otherwise lost client.